 Key Takeaways

-- Definition: Futures are exchange-traded agreements to transact later at a pre-set price, with daily profit/loss settlement and margin requirements.
+• Definition: Futures are standardized agreements to trade an asset later at a fixed price, typically exchange-traded and margin-based.

-- Usage: These derivative contracts are used in stocks (index exposure), Forex (rate hedging), commodities (input costs), and crypto (directional trading and hedges).
+• Usage: These derivatives contracts are used in stocks (index exposure), forex (currency hedging), crypto (directional trades), and commodities.

 What Does Futures Mean in Trading?